whwangChina/subcommission-ordovician/pages/conference.md

 Many additional Ordovician conferences or sessions are being organized by IGCP Project 735 during 2021 to 2025.
 Visit the project website: <https://rocksnrol.wordpress.com/meetings/> for the most recent information about these planned events including upcoming annual meetings in Argentina and China as well as organized sessions held in conjunction with other conferences.

+#### 3rd Annual meeting of IGCP 735 in Córdoba, Argentina, October 2024

+The third annual meeting of IGCP 735 will be held from 6-13 October at Córdoba University, Córdoba (Argentina).
+Field excursions field excursion to Ordovician sections of the Precordillera Basin, San Juan Province.
+First circular: <https://rocksnrol.files.wordpress.com/2023/10/first-circular-igcp-2024.pdf>

+#### Field meeting of IGCP 735 in Llandrindod, Wales, July 2025

+The aim of this workshop is to encourage presentations describing total ecosystems and exceptionally preserved faunas and floras (especially ones that are less well known) from the Cambrian to Silurian.
+Fieldwork (two days) will include visits to the Castle Bank Lagerstätte, and a selection of places that will hopefully include Llanfawr.

 ---

 ## Past Conferences